OSULUG/laws/constitution.rst

 ===============================

-This constitution may be amended at any regular meeting by a majority vote of a quorum of members and a unanimous assent of all officers.
+This constitution may be amended at any regular meeting by a majority vote of a quorum of members and unanimous assent of a quorum officers.
 Amendments must be submitted in writing, must be read in full to the assembled constituency during the meeting, must be in patch form, and must cleanly apply to the most recent copy of this constitution.
 The University must approve constitutional amendments prior to ratification.